-Decompression therapy is a nonsurgical means of relieving pain to the lower back and neck and is often referred to as spinal decompression therapy.
+Decompression is a nonsurgical means of relieving pain to the lower back and neck and is often referred to as spinal decompression.
 This therapy is a spinal disc rehabilitation program that slowly and gently stretches the spine while decompressing the discs.

 The goal is to decrease the internal disc pressure which will enlarge the disc space and strengthen the tissues around the spine and the disc.
 This may decrease the disc bulge or herniation and stimulate the healing of damaged discs.